Will my private jet charter use the same airport as a commercial airline?

 What kind of airports would a private jet client usually use?

 Usually, private flyers prefer to use the smaller airports.
-For example, in Los Angeles they might opt for Van Nuys or Burbank instead of LAX.
+For example, in Los Angeles, they might opt for Van Nuys or Burbank instead of LAX.
 In New York, they might try Teterboro or White Plains instead of the larger JFK and Newark airports.
 This can make things more convenient as they are often located closer to their destination.

 Commercial airports usually have stricter security checks and often deal with much higher volumes of traffic.
-This can make it more difficult to land, with private flight often put in a ‘holding pattern’ to give airliners priority.
+This can make it more difficult to land, with private flights often put in a ‘holding pattern’ to give airliners priority.
 Such delays are typical when flying commercially, but they defeat the purpose somewhat when you’re paying for the luxury of a private flight.

 Air traffic control will also encourage smaller jets to maintain higher speeds until they are close to the runway, so they can maintain spacing from larger jets behind them.
 This can be a trying experience even for high-time pilots, and may result in poorer landing technique.

 By comparison, smaller airports can offer more of a ‘VIP experience’.
 When you arrive at the FBO to go through the standard checks, you’ll receive a grand welcome.
 A golf buggy will usually zip you through the entry gates and drive you right up to your aircraft.
-You’ll also receive help with your bags, valet parking and a chance to meet your pilot.
+You’ll also receive help with your bags, valet parking, and a chance to meet your pilot.

-Lastly, slots at commercial airports are also more difficult to obtain as commercial flights have priority for landing and takeoff slots.
-At regional airports this is not usually an issue unless there is a major event in the area with lots of private jets traffic expected.
+Lastly, slots at commercial airports are also more difficult to obtain, as commercial flights have priority for landing and takeoff slots.
+At regional airports, this is not usually an issue unless there is a major event in the area with lots of private jets traffic expected.

 If this sounds like PBJ far prefers to route our clients through smaller, regional airports – you’re right!
-These smaller and more intimate facilities simply offer a speedier, more efficient and more luxurious VIP experience for our clients.
+These smaller and more intimate facilities simply offer a speedier, more efficient, and more luxurious VIP experience for our clients.